 Is it a good idea to mix raw food or wet food with dry food?
 Many pet owners wonder what type of pet food will be best for their furry friends.
-Both dry and wet food provide different benefits.
-Although dry kibbles are usually cheaper than wet food, our pets usually find the aroma, texture and taste of wet food more appetizing.
+Both dry and wet food provides different benefits.
+Although dry kibbles are usually cheaper than wet food, our pets usually find the aroma, texture, and taste of wet food more appetizing.

 3. Don't Mix Therapeutic Pet Foods With Other Foods Without First Consulting A Veterinary Expert